woonseah/pysketch/README.md

 **^accepted arguments :**  `<function>(gray)`, `<function>(gray, alpha)`, `<function>(r, g, b)`, or `<function>(r, g, b, alpha)`

+## Why?
+I have been using Processing 3 (Java) to write my programming projects for quite some time but started facing problems with importing external `.jar` libraries which my project requires into the Processing environment.
+I could switch to using Eclipse IDE and write the Java program from scratch but the whole point of using Processing was to avoid this. ~~(PTSD of Eclipse slow compiles and missing imports)~~

+At this point, I switched to using python for my programming projects as I found it really easy to install packages using `pip`.
+However, after switching to python, I missed having the simplicity of only having setup() and draw() functions, and everything else running by itself like magic.
+GUI packages like Tkinter are powerful but a little too complex to setup, eating up precious development time for me.
+With this idea in mind, I wrote this `pysketch` project to help with development time when working with python.

 ## Contributing
 Pull requests are welcome!